nms-scribe/rust-term-grid/README.md

 # rust-term-grid

-*This project is a fork of the original.
-I've added the ability to print out cells using multiple lines.
+*NMS: This project is a fork of the original.
+I've added the ability to print out cells using multiple lines, and some other formatting ideas.
 Changes are not fully tested and this fork is not up to standards to submit a pull request.
 This version of the crate is not hosted in any repository.*

 This library arranges textual data in a grid format suitable for fixed-width fonts, using an algorithm to minimise the amount of space needed.